 Mini-dosing of Glucagon in Everyday Diabetes Management

-Editor’s Note: Emergency glucagon treatment is now available in an easy-to-use nasal formulation called BAQSIMI.
-BAQSIMI does not work for mini-dosing, but is an invaluable tool in the diabetes toolkit.
+Editor’s Note: Emergency glucagon treatment is now available in an easy-to-use nasal spray called BAQSIMI®, as well as simple auto-injector versions called ZEGALOGUE® and GVOKE HYPOPEN®.
+Neither of these versions work for mini-dosing, but are invaluable tools in the diabetes toolkit.

 What is Glucagon?